Home / Resume / IT / IT Support

 Using a two-page resume for an entry-level role

 If you have under 5 years of experience, keep it to one page.
-Help desk hiring managers review hundreds of resumes they appreciate concise candidates who respect their time.
+Help desk hiring managers review hundreds of resumes and appreciate concise candidates who respect their time.

 6

-A 30-item skills section doesn't impress it signals you're padding.
-List 10-15 skills that directly match the job posting.
+A 30-item skills section does not impress, it signals padding.
+List 10 to 15 skills that directly match the posting, such as Active Directory, Microsoft Intune, and VPN configuration.
 Quality over quantity.

 What to do if you have no professional experience

-No help desk experience doesn't mean no resume.
-Here's how to build a competitive IT support resume from scratch:
+No help desk experience does not mean no resume.
+Here's how to build a competitive IT support specialist resume from scratch:

 Get CompTIA A+ certified

 This is the single most impactful thing you can do.
-It's the industry standard for entry-level IT support and tells employers you have baseline knowledge of hardware, software, networking, and troubleshooting.
+It is the industry standard for entry-level IT support and tells employers you have baseline knowledge of hardware troubleshooting, software, networking, and diagnostics.
+The Google IT Support Professional Certificate is a strong no-prerequisite alternative.

 Set up a home lab

 Install Windows Server on a spare machine or virtual machine.
-Set up Active Directory, create user accounts, configure Group Policy.
+Set up Active Directory, create user accounts, configure DHCP and group policy.
 Document everything.
 This shows initiative and hands-on ability.

 Volunteer as IT support